O'Hooley & Tidow

-O'Hooley & Tidow are an English folk music duo from Yorkshire.
+O'Hooley & Tidow is an English folk music duo from Yorkshire.
 Singer-songwriter Heidi Tidow (pronounced Tee-doe or Tee-dov) performs and records with her wife, singer-songwriter and pianist Belinda O'Hooley, who was formerly a member of Rachel Unthank and the Winterset (now The Unthanks).
 O'Hooley & Tidow were nominated for Best Duo at the 2013 BBC Radio 2 Folk Awards.
-Their 2016 album Shadows was given a five-star review in The Guardian, and four of their other five albums, including their 2017 release WinterFolk Volume 1, have received four-star reviews in the British national press.
-From 2019 to 2022 their song "Gentleman Jack", from the album The Fragile, featured as the closing theme for the BBC/HBO television series Gentleman Jack.
+Their 2016 album Shadows was given a five-star review in The Guardian, and four of their other albums, including their 2017 release WinterFolk Volume 1, have received four-star reviews in the British national press.
+From 2019 to 2022, their song "Gentleman Jack", from the album The Fragile, featured as the closing theme for the BBC/HBO television series Gentleman Jack.
+Their album Cloudheads was released on 21 April 2023.

 History

 Belinda O'Hooley and Heidi Tidow, who were both brought up in Yorkshire, met in Huddersfield in 2005 and started songwriting and performing together in 2009.
 They share a traditional Irish music background, and have family in County Sligo and County Galway.
 Tidow also has German heritage on her mother's side.